turtle-bazon/cljs-games/README.md

 # ClojureScipt games

-Games, that implemented in ClojureScript.
+Games, that are implemented in ClojureScript.